Are you one of those people who uses humor to deal with tough situations?

 Finally, mid-morning on Friday, the nurses took pity on me and got the cardiologist to let me have a light breakfast and a little water.
 I also took a shower, which helped me feel a bit more human.

 The low point of my day was when the cardiologist came to explain the risks of heart catheterization to me: there’s a 1 in 1000 chance of potentially deadly complications.
 I cried just thinking about that.
 I am nowhere near ready to be that close to death!

 I kept my spirits up by canceling our flights home and re-booking flights that I hoped I’d be well enough to take on Monday.
 I also stayed busy texting and face-timing Zoe, Eric and my brother.
-E was making plans to fly to Kauai for Saturday afternoon arrival; I was hoping I could make it back to Kauai myself soon after that.
+Ever my hero, E was making plans to fly to Kauai for Saturday afternoon arrival to be with Z. I was hoping I could make it back to Kauai myself soon after that – fingers crossed!

-I also watched a couple of hospital movies, including Lilo and Stitch, which was fitting since I had just visited Lilo’s little hometown of Hanapepe, Kauai!
+I watched a couple of hospital movies, including Lilo and Stitch, which was very fitting since I had just visited Lilo’s little hometown of Hanapepe in Kauai.